GDP in Korea

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

-Korea’s exports increased 11.2% from the same month last year in January, totaling USD 40.3 billion.
+Exports increased 20.2% from the same month last year in February, totaling USD 43.2 billion.